-The Australian Fossil Mammal Sites Riversleigh and the Naracoorte are Australia's most renowned fossil sites.
-They are a superb illustration of the key stages of the isolated evolution of Australia's unique fauna.
+The Australian Fossil Mammal Sites Riversleigh and the Naracoorte are superb illustrations of the key stages of the isolated evolution of Australia's unique fauna.

-Riversleigh is located in in North West Queensland and has fossil remains of ancient mammals, birds and reptiles of Oligocene and Miocene age.
-Fossils are found in limestone by lime-rich freshwater pools, and in caves, when the ecosystem was evolving from rich rainforest to semi-arid grassland community.
+Riversleigh is located in North West Queensland and has fossil remains of ancient mammals, birds, and reptiles of Oligocene and Miocene ages.
 Thirty-five fossil bat species have been identified at the site, which is the richest in the world.
 The skull and nearly complete dentition of a fifteen million-year-old monotreme, Obdurodon dicksoni, provide a window into the evolution of this characteristically Australian group.
-Fossil ancestors of the recently extinct Thylacinus cynocephalus, the marsupial "Tasmanian Tiger", have also been identified among Riversleigh's fauna.

-The Naracoorte Caves are located in the south-east of South Australia.
-The limestone of the area was formed from coral and marine creatures 200 million years ago and again 20 million years ago when the land was below sea level.
-Ground water since then has dissolved and eroded some of the limestone, creating the caves.
-The caves are often not far below ground, and holes open up creating traps for the unwary.
-This is the source of the remarkable collection of fossils.
-Mammals and other land creatures have fallen into open caves and been unable to escape.
+The Naracoorte Caves are located in the southeast of South Australia.
+The caves are often not far below ground, and holes open up creating traps for the unwary mammals and other land creatures.
 The fossil record has been preserved in strata formed from eroded topsoil washed and blown in.
 In some places, the fossil-bearing silt is up to 20 metres thick.